 I am not a patient person.
 I was taught to be on time, work fast and efficiently, and get out.

-Then I went to Mexico City for three months.
+Then I decided to visit Mexico City for three months.

 Long lines for tortillas, thousands packed into standing-room-only stadiums, toe-stomping shoulder to shoulder at the local Tianguis markets, pushing to get on commuter trains, walking in a sea of hundreds in the metro, waiting for hours in rush hour traffic; there really is no avoiding the delays.